Health Innovation Network

 Professor Mike Hurley has been awarded a Fellowship joining the prestigious 2017 NHS Innovation Accelerator (NIA) to increase national spread of the ESCAPE-pain programme along with 10 other healthcare innovations.
 The fellowship will last one year and will be supported by a host of industry and healthcare professionals.

 Sport England’s vision is that everyone in England feels able to take part in sport or activity, regardless of age, background or ability.
 They have put tackling inactivity at the heart of its strategy Towards An Active Nation, and have launched the Active Ageing fund to tackle inactivity in the over 55s.
 Sport England will be investing up to £10 million of National Lottery money into 20 projects across England that will help inactive older people get active.
-We are delighted that ESCAPE-pain has been selected to work with Sport England, in partnership with Arthritis Research UK, to help older people increase their physical activity levels.
+We are delighted that ESCAPE-pain has been selected to work with Sport England, in partnership with Versus Arthritis, to help older people increase their physical activity levels.